daarnolducsd/ep5book/docs/04-week4.md

 \text{Math Level}_i = \alpha + \beta \cdot \text{Grade}_i + \varepsilon_i
 $$

-$\beta$ tells us how much we expect assessed math level to increase for a 1-unit increase in Grade.
+$\beta$ tells us how much we expect the assessed math level to increase for a 1-unit increase in Grade.
 If this is much lower than 1, then students will fall farther and farther behind each year.
 Let's estimate this regression in Stata:

 ```stata